-The relative inconvenience which will be caused if the mark is registered

-The question is whether the inconvenience to the applicant by refusing registration will be greater than the inconvenience to the opponent by allowing registration.
+The relative inconvenience which will be caused if the mark is registered greater than the inconvenience to the opponent by allowing registration.
 This question usually arises in opposition proceedings and not when examining the application.

-The inconvenience to the applicant will usually stem from the fact that if he has built up a business in the trade marked goods or services to establish a reputation in the mark and cannot protect the mark by registration, he risks being sued for infringement and may suffer a decline in his business because he can no longer use his mark.
-See Borsalini (1993) 1 HKC 587 at 593, where the opponent's world-wide reputation in the mark "Borsalino" increased the likelihood of public inconvenience.
+The question is whether the inconvenience to the applicant by refusing registration will be business in the trade marked goods or services to establish a reputation in the mark and cannot protect the mark by registration, he risks being sued for infringement and may suffer a decline in his business because he can no longer use his mark.
+See Borsalini (1993) 1 increased the likelihood of public inconvenience.